ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/InstanceStore.md

 - hardware disk, lower latency than ebs
 - better IO performance
 - Data will be lost if instance is stopped (ephemeral)
-- Good for buffer, cache , scratch data, temporary content
+- Good for buffer, cache, scratch data, temporary content
 - Hardware fail loses data
-- Backup and Replication manuell recommended
+- Backup and Replication recommended (manual)